OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 **Don't know what to do here.
 The OIPI had a bug; Alex will answer and then I'll fix it**.

 If all Function overloads can be bound to the current EntityType, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.

-The `target` name/value pair MUST contain a bound Function Target URL.

-The `title` name/value pair MUST contain the Function Title as a string.

 ## 4.2 Representing a Property ##